UPPMAX/programming_formalisms/docs/deployment/documentation.md

 ???+ question "Make sections about 'Getting started', 'Citation', 'License' and 'Authors'"

-    - Work together in group
-    - Do ``git push`` first from local command-line, everyone!
-    - 1 person types directly in GitHub
     - Create branch ``sharing``
     - Work with a CITATION(.cff) file